Aravindjeev/camunda-helm/README.md

 ## Chart Details
 This chart contains latest image of camunda from official docker repository camunda/camunda-bpm-platform.
-This chart provide NodePort servictype and doesn't provide a backend DB.
+This chart provides NodePort serviceType exposed to port 8080 and doesn't provide a backend DB.

 ## Installing the Chart
 Clone the repository